Dummy-Bug/Facebook-Friend-Recommendation-using-Graph-Mining/README.md

 # Instagram-Friend-Recommendation-using-Graph-Mining
-👫 In this challenge we were given a directed social graph, and we have to predict missing links to recommend users (Link Prediction in graph).
+👫 In this challenge we are given a directed social graph, and we have to predict missing links to recommend users (Link Prediction in graph).

 ## Problem statement: